 Additional Areas of Focus

-Surface albedo modification (SAM) is a form of surface radiation management that seeks to counteract the absorption of thermal radiation by the atmosphere (greenhouse effect) with increased surface reflection of solar radiation at the surface.
+Surface albedo modification (SAM) is a form of surface radiation management that seeks to counteract the absorption of thermal radiation by the planet’s surface with increased surface reflection of that energy back into space.
 The objective of SAM is to make small, controlled and localized changes to the environment and take advantage of climate feedback loops to minimize the disruptions.

 It is apparent that most climate intervention approaches suggested as solutions to the global climate challenge are potentially risky.
 Thorough research is necessary in order to evaluate the safety and effectiveness of these technologies.
 Hollow glass microspheres may be able to temporarily and reversibly increase sunlight reflected in limited, specific Arctic areas with significant global benefits and minimal risk.